Is Ukulele Easier Than Guitar?

 1. Ukuleles have shorter necks.

-One of the essential differences is firstly the neck size.
-Ukuleles have a shorter neck, hence more portable than guitars; a standard guitar has a 25-inch scale length, while a ukulele can be 21 inches or in some cases even smaller.
+One key difference is neck size.
+Ukuleles have a shorter neck, making them more portable.
+A standard guitar has a 25-inch scale length, while a ukulele can be 21 inches or smaller.

-Fewer frets mean easier to play.
-You don’t need to stretch your fingers as much as on a guitar because the neck is thinner.
+Fewer frets make it easier to play.
+You won’t need to stretch your fingers as much because the neck is thinner.

 2. Ukuleles have Fewer Strings.